apenarubia/apenarubia.github.io/README.md

 ## Summary

-I’m an IT professional with a Bachelor of Science in Information Technology and currently working as an Network Engineer in the financial sector.
-Alongside my role, I’ve gained hands-on experience in cybersecurity, particularly in Incident Response using Microsoft Sentinel, Splunk, and ELK Stack.
-I have foundational skills in OSINT, DFIR, log analysis, proactive threat hunting, detection engineering, phishing email analysis, and security incident reporting.
-I’ve also worked with tools such as CrowdStrike, Rapid7 InsightIDR, FortiAnalyzer, and Mimecast in day-to-day operations. <br><br>Passionate about advancing my career in cybersecurity, I am actively seeking a full-time entry-level role in incident response, SOC analysis, or security engineering.
-I enjoy turning technical insights into actionable defenses and continuously sharpening my skills through real-world projects and continuous learning.
-Always open to connecting with peers and professionals in the field.
+Hi.
+I am an IT professional with over three years of experience supporting enterprise environments across Southeast Asia, specializing in infrastructure, networking, and security operations.

+Currently working in the financial sector, I manage and maintain enterprise systems including Windows Servers, Entra ID, Active Directory, Microsoft 365, and Google Workspace.
+My responsibilities also include monitoring security platforms and implementing network infrastructure such as firewalls, routers, VPNs, and VoIP systems to ensure secure and reliable operations.

+I hold several industry certifications including CompTIA A+, Network+, Security+, CCNA, Hack The Box CDSA, and Microsoft SC-200.
+I also continuously build hands-on labs and practical environments to deepen my expertise in networking and cybersecurity operations.

+I'm actively seeking new opportunities where I can apply my expertise to help an organization scale its secure infrastructure.
+If your team is looking for a versatile engineer who stays ahead of the threat landscape, Let’s connect! :)

 ## Tools